jessegall/php-lightspeed-sdk/README.md

 This package is a comprehensive set of tools for interacting with the Lightspeed eCommerce API in PHP.
 It includes classes for each of the Lightspeed resources, allowing you to perform CRUD operations and manage relations easily.
-With support for lazy loading of relations, you can optimize your data retrieval and keep your application performant.
 Whether you're building an application that integrates with Lightspeed or looking for a simple way to manage your online store, this package has you covered.

 ## Table of contents